eclipse-pass/pass-documentation/infrastructure-documenation/operations-production/ops-eclipse.md

 * Repositories and their settings
 * Branch protection rules

-If a setting is not supplied in the `eclipse-pass.jsonnet` file it will default to a value.
-The full set of default values are on the Eclipse managed [otterdog-defaults.libsonnet](https://github.com/EclipseFdn/otterdog-defaults/blob/main/otterdog-defaults.libsonnet).
+If a setting is not supplied in the `eclipse-pass.jsonnet` file, it will default to a predefined value.
+The full set of default values is available in the Eclipse-managed [otterdog-defaults.libsonnet](https://github.com/EclipseFdn/otterdog-defaults/blob/main/otterdog-defaults.libsonnet).

 Learn more about [Otterdog here](https://otterdog.readthedocs.io/en/latest/).